EXPOSING ILLICIT HUMAN TRAFFICKING ACTIVITIES ON SOCIAL MEDIA

 EXPOSING A HUMAN TRAFFICKING NETWORK HIDING IN PLAIN SIGHT

-Having previous knowledge of the use of modeling opportunities as a medium for mass recruitment by human traffickers, the investigators employed the ProFound™ platform’s mass data gathering capabilities to identify and collect intelligence regarding related social media groups.
+Having previous knowledge of the use of modeling opportunities as a medium for mass recruitment by human traffickers, the investigators employed the ProFound™ platform’s mass data gathering capabilities to identify and collect intelligence regarding related groups.
 After an initial analysis, the investigators focused their effort on a prominent Facebook group publishing modeling opportunities that contained accounts exhibiting suspicious activity that did not match previously identified patterns of behavior.

 Through the platform’s automatic entity extraction, the investigators pinpointed a suspicious account and collected all additional relevant data.
 Preliminary analysis of the profile content alerted the investigators that the profile was fake.
 However, in-depth analysis of the connections of the account, which were crossed referenced with those of the modeling opportunities Facebook group, surfaced a larger network of fake profiles actively involved in sex industry recruitment efforts.
 The investigators proceeded to collect and analyze the content and connections of the network’s top account which disclosed a company name and contact phone number.

 Using the ProFiler™ tool, the investigators enriched the contact information disseminated by the fake profile network and surfaced a new person of interest (POI).
 The investigators collected the POI’s social presence and mapped out his online activity utilizing the ProFound™ platform’s data and link analysis capabilities.
 It quickly became evident that in addition to POI’s connection to the contact details disseminated, his high number of connections to fake profiles previously linked to recruitment efforts indicated the POI’s possible involvement as a handler.